KnowledgeGarden/lite-net-3/README.md

 A text note can be any text desired, including copying and pasting from other sources.
 This is not (yet) a _rich text_ feature.
 In any text entered, it is possible to create _Wikilinks_ by surrounding a word or phrase with "[[ ... ]]".
 ### Creating a triple
 A triple consists of three components to form a statement like _something causes something else_, which has the form {subject, predicate, object}.
 Type the subject word or phrase into its box, and do the same for the predicate and the object.
+In each case, _typeahead_ will help you find the term or predicate.
 There is an opportunity to add a URL and a comment.